(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 “What were you doing in the temple?”
 Hima asked.

 “It doesn’t matter.”
-Samelqo clasped his hands in front of himself.
+Samelqo clenched his hand upon the table.
 “I hadn’t wanted to be so free with the information, but it seems I must.
 The prince has been plagued by a demon, a bau.
 This is her doing or it is no one’s.”

 “A demon?”
 Shaqarbas scoffed.
 “That excuse grows tired, Old Man.
 It is a madness or nothing at all.”